yousufmsoliman/geometry-central/docs/docs/index.md

 **What is geometry-central not?**

 - **A user interface**.
 Geometry-central does not include any facilities for user interaction; it is an algorithms and data structures library on which you might build user-facing tools.
 This philosphy keeps the library lightweight, and avoids dependencies on rendering and windowing systems.
 For a UI that interoperates well with geometry-central, see [Polyscope](https://polyscope.run).
 - **A research code dump**.
-Geometry Central was built by researchers, and is used to prototype research projects.
+Geometry-central was built by researchers, and is used to prototype research projects.
 However, we strive to ensure that this library contains only polished & tested, broadly useful algorithms.

 **Related alternatives:**